'You Don't Know What He's Capable Of': West Sacramento Midnight Prowler Has Neighbors On Edge

 The West Sacramento Police Department has assigned its special investigation unit to the case.
 The group typically focuses on crimes that need a rapid response.

-This scary sight caught on camera is making some people feel unsafe in their own homes.MORE NEWS: 2 Found Shot Inside Car In Stockton
+This scary sight caught on camera is making some people feel unsafe in their own homes.MORE NEWS: Proposed Bonus Credits Would Double Recycling Refunds For Californians

 Who is this midnight prowler?